Sore throat; Throat - sore

 - Blackberry (Rubus fruticosus)

-There have been few studies examining the effectiveness of specific homeopathic remedies.
+Few studies haved examined the effectiveness of specific homeopathic remedies.
 Professional homeopaths, however, may recommend one or more of the following treatments for sore throat based on their knowledge and clinical experience.
 Before prescribing a remedy, homeopaths take into account a person's constitutional type.
 In homeopathic terms, a person's constitution is his or her physical, emotional, and intellectual makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate remedy for a particular individual.

-- Hepar sulphuricum -- for stinging throat pain that is often described as a stick in the throat; throat pain is often accompanied by enlarged tonsils; pain may extend to the ears and is generally better from warm drinks; individuals for whom this remedy is appropriate are often very irritable and sensitive to cold, touch, motion, noise, and light.
+- Hepar sulphuricum .
+For stinging throat pain that is often described as a stick in the throat; throat pain is usually accompanied by enlarged tonsils; pain may extend to the ears and is generally better from warm drinks; individuals for whom this remedy is appropriate are often very irritable and sensitive to cold, touch, motion, noise, and light.

 Prognosis and Complications

-- Scarlet fever, which can cause fever and a particular type of rash
+- Scarlet fever, which can cause fever and a bright red rash that begins on the neck and spreads to the trunk and extremities

 - Rheumatic fever, which can cause joint inflammation or damage your heart valves